leewtai/leewtai.github.io/usecases_data/gps_assasination/README.md

 ### Data
 Data is collected on my Android phone using the [GPSLogger](https://play.google.com/store/apps/details?id=com.mendhak.gpslogger&hl=en_US) application which is free but lacking in precision.

-The data is available on Canvas under `TBD.zip`.
+The data is available on Canvas under `gps.zip`.

 The data is in a GEOJSON format which is similar to a JSON format.
 Here's some sample code to help load in the data.
 If you are unfamiliar with JSON data, just ask for help!
 They are like